komodo-wellbeing/komodo-api-docs/website/docs/dictionary.md

 ## Survey Library Question

-A Survey Library Question represents a survey question that is set up in Komodo, e.g. "I enjoy learning at school".
+A "Survey Library Question" represents a survey question that is set up in Komodo, e.g. "I enjoy learning at school".

 ### _Relationships_